ansys/ansys-tools-filetransfer/README.rst

 a client and a server.
 Its target use case are local Docker deployments or simple remote deployments.

-The tool is composed of two parts:
+The Ansys FileTransfer Tool is composed of two parts:

 - A Python client, which is contained in this repository.
 - A C++ server, which is contained in the